THLO/map/README.md

 You can download tarballs of old releases by navigating to the website `https://github.com/THLO/map/tarball/[version number]`, where `[version number]` must be replaced by the desired version.
 The format is `v.X.Y.Z`, e.g., `v.1.0.0`.
-Note that these tarballs contain the entire project and therefore the hashes will not match the MD5 checksums in the file `MD5_CHECKSUMS` under `dist`.
+Note that these tarballs contain the entire project and therefore the hashes will not match the MD5 checksums in the file `MD5_CHECKSUMS` under `installation`.